Smallpry/Hooktube-Fantome/README.md

 # Notes

-This is my first usestyle, with more to come.
+This is my first userstyle, with more to come.
 I made this to match the rice on my thinkpad.
 There will be a few more like this in the future.

 # Usage
 <ol>